ViniSegatto/ViniSegatto/README.md

 - 🌱 I’m currently learning **Data Science, Deep Learning**
 - 🔭 I’m currently trying to find a job
 - 📫 How to reach me **viniciussegatto11@gmail.com**
-- ⚡ I'm studying at **Mackenzie**, the only student to make part of the **SOFTWARE RESIDENCY** and **ARTIFICIAL INTELLIGENCE AND DATA SCIENCE LEAGUE** at the same time, trying to become a better Dev everyday
+- ⚡ I'm currently studying at **Mackenzie**, being the only student who is part of both the **SOFTWARE RESIDENCY** and the **ARTIFICIAL INTELLIGENCE AND DATA SCIENCE LEAGUE** at the same time, striving to become a better AI developer every day.

 <h3 align="left">Connect with me:</h3>
 <p align="left">